-Margaret Sullivan is a senior analyst with the Enrollment Management Forum.
-Her current research focuses on emerging strategies in university marketing and recruiting, expanding college access to underrepresented populations, and how institutions of higher education can respond to the student debt crisis.
+Margaret Sullivan is an Associate Director in EAB’s strategic research department.
+She serves as a researcher with the District Leadership Forum, where she conducts best practice research to address the top challenges facing public school districts today.
+Previous research includes emerging strategies in expanding college access to underrepresented populations and how institutions of higher education can respond to the student debt crisis.

 Margaret holds a master’s degree in education and a bachelor’s degree in Spanish and educational sociology from the University of Notre Dame.